 If you don’t speak Spanish, Google Translate will come in handy for communicating.
 Guides will speak decent English, but as stated above, porters rarely will.
 Be sure to download the offline Spanish language pack ahead of time.

-For those prone to altitude sickness (I’m such a wimp in that regard, it’s not even funny), it doesn’t hurt to know if you are going high or low at any point, with either a device or an app such as Elevation Tracker or Altitude.
+For those prone to altitude sickness (I’m such a wimp in that regard, it’s not even funny), it doesn’t hurt to know if you are going high or low at any point, with either a device or an app such as Elevation Tracker or Altimeter.

 Could I Still Work Online?